 Dr. Pollack was formerly the director for national security studies at the Council on Foreign Relations and a research fellow at the Washington Institute for Near East Policy.
 He received the CIA’s Certificate of Distinction for Outstanding Performance of Duty for work before and during the Persian Gulf War.
 He also twice received the CIA’s Exceptional Performance Award.

-Dr. Pollack received his BA from Yale and a PhD in political science from MIT.
+He received his bachelor’s from Yale university and a doctorate in political science from the Massachusetts Institute of Technology.

 The Middle East.
 With an extensive background in national security, intelligence, and foreign policy, Pollack is an expert on Middle Eastern political-military affairs, with a particular emphasis on Iraq, Iran, Saudi Arabia, and the other nations of the Persian Gulf region.
 As a senior fellow at the Saban Center for Middle East Policy at the Brookings Institution, Kenneth Pollack has also extensively worked on policy toward the region.
 He stresses economic, social, and educational change as part of the solution to the Middle East’s issues.
 In his presentations, he addresses foreign affairs; foreign policy; geopolitics; the Middle East; America’s relationship with the Middle East, including how our interests in the region will affect our policy; and how instability in the Middle East affects global security.

 National Security and Intelligence.
 With his extensive background in security and intelligence from his time at the CIA and the National Security Council, Pollack addresses security in the Middle East, how American foreign policy affects intelligence, and how instability in the region affects us at home and abroad.